-The popularity of online learning has been steadily rising in recent years.
+The popularity of online learning has been steadily rising in recent years and more people are asking themselves, how does online learning work?
 Taking online courses for everything from foreign languages to web design to knitting to acquiring higher education degrees has practically become the norm for everyone aged 8 to 88.
 With the outbreak of a health pandemic in 2020, the landscape of online education has forever been altered.
 In February 2021, over 220 million students worldwide are still affected by traditional classroom schooling’s total or partial closure.

 Remote learning has become a necessity, and with that, acquiring knowledge over the internet has seen significant improvements.